ghdl/ghdl/doc/using/Simulation.rst

 .. option:: --fst=<FILENAME>

-  Write the waveforms into an `fst` file that can be displayed by `gtkwave`.
+  Write the waveforms into an `fst` file.
   The `fst` files are much smaller than VCD or `GHW` files, but it handles only the same signals as the VCD format.

 .. option:: --wave=<FILENAME>

-  Write the waveforms into a `ghw` (GHdl Waveform) file.
-Currently, all the signals are dumped into the waveform file, you cannot select a hierarchy of signals to be dumped.
+  Write the waveforms into a :ref:`GHW` file.

-  The format of this file was defined by myself and is not yet completely fixed.
-  It may change slightly.
-The ``gtkwave`` tool can read the GHW files.

   Contrary to VCD files, any VHDL type can be dumped into a GHW file.

 Export hierarchy and references